transophia4/Find-The-Color/README.md

 # Find The Color

-A game for my younger siblings that is easy to interact with and fun for all ages.
+Inspired by my 3 year old sister and 6 year old brother that has simple game mechanics and an easy interface.
+This project helped me gain experience with React and Vite.